 Jeff Smith, October 2008

-Paul wrote this for his son, Paulo, who, at the time, was struggling through a class on existentialism:
+Paul wrote this for his son, Paulo, who, at the time, was struggling through an existentialist philosophy class:

 “I am complete space.